jon49/child-spaced-repetition/README.md

 Now that we've talked about these parts in detail, let's review how they all work together.

 **First,**  the `/router.php` file takes control of the HTTP request.
 Let's say the user visited `www.example.com`.
-Since the router has this line of code, the `home.class.php` Controller will start up
+Since the router has this line of code, the Home Controller will start up

 ```php
 Router::add('/', '/app/controllers/home.php');